event-driven-robotics/hpe-core/datasets/mpii/README.md

 `<image_name>_<pose_num>.<ext>`; keypoints coordinates will also be transformed to the bounding box reference system.
 This post-processing step can be eliminated by removing parameter `-crop`.

+## Export to YARP Format
+Export of MPII to YARP format has not been implemented yet.